Between buildings and free factor complexes: A Cohen-Macaulay complex for Out(RAAGs): The base cases: Buildings and relative free factor complexes

 \begin{definition} Let $\FreeOne = \FreeOne(A; \mcA)$ be the poset of all free splittings $S$ of $A$ that have \emph{exactly one} conjugacy class $\mcV(S)$ of non-trivial vertex stabilisers and such that $\mcV(S)\in \FRfactor$.

 For $[B]\in \FRfactor$, let $\FreeOne(B)$ be the poset consisting of all $S\in \nolinebreak \FreeOne$ such that $[B] \leq \mcV(S)$. \end{definition}

-\begin{proposition} For all $[B]\in \FRfactor$, the poset $\FreeOne(B)$ is contractible. \end{proposition} This proposition can be shown as \cite[Theorem 5.14]{BG:Homotopytypecomplex}; there, only the case where $A$ is a free group is considered, but the proof generalises to the present situation without any major changes.
-In fact, the situation here is even simpler as we only have to consider free splittings that have only one non-trivial vertex group.
-In what follows, we provide an outline of the main steps; see also the outline of proof in \cite[Section 5.1]{BG:Homotopytypecomplex}.
+\begin{proposition} For all $[B]\in \FRfactor$, the poset $\FreeOne(B)$ is contractible. \end{proposition} This proposition can be shown as \cite[Theorem 5.8]{BG:Homotopytypecomplex}; there, only the case where $A$ is a free group is considered, but the proof generalises to the present situation without any major changes.
+In what follows, we provide an outline of the main steps.